YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/05_getting_data.rst

 ------

 We briefly went over the structure of models in the Mojits module when we discussed mojit MVC.
-Let’s just summarize some of the important points about mojit models.
+Mojito models, like controllers, are just YUI modules, but use a different namespace than controllers.
+With that in mind, let’s just summarize some of the important points about mojit models.

 ..
 05_lesson-location: